dankatri/dankatri.github.io/til.md

 - Italy doesn't have juries at trials

 **22/1/22:**
-- Akala is the brother of Ms Dynamite
+- Akala's sister is Ms Dynamite

 **7/1/22:**
 - Chinese doesn't have a concept of "alphabetical order" instead it's number of strokes in the symbol.
 This meant at the Beijing Olympic opening ceremony teams came out in a seemingly random order